blaynem/rumble-raffle-DAO/README.md

 ## How to start

-Install all node_modules
+Install all node modules with `yarn`
+Update the `.env` / `.env.local` in each package (server / types / web)
+Run `yarn update-types` to get the latest types from the supabase db.

 Run `yar server` to start server.
-Run `yarn start` in another tab to start the app
+Run `yarn dev` in another tab to start the app

 ## Context